 The goal of the current model of homeless case management is to move clients towards self-sufficiency and a permanent home.
 This current system model works well when partnered with a variety of supportive services that can prevent a client against future homelessness.
-In Orange County, a variety of private, federal, state and county-funded programs offer job training courses, child care, workappropriate clothing, food bags and/or meals, among other services.
+In Orange County, a variety of private, federal, state and county-funded programs offer job training courses, child care, work-appropriate clothing, food bags and/or meals, among other services.
 Many of these services follow clients through their shelter stay(s), and sometimes even after they have found permanent housing.
 The variety of non-profit service providers that have formed in Orange County over the last 30 years has meant that many different types of clients can be served simultaneously.
 Each provider tends to specialize in a particular type of client in order to tailor services effectively.
 Currently served populations include, but are not limited to: families, victims of domestic violence, veterans, chronically homeless men and women, individuals with mental health issues and their families, and individuals with physical and developmental disabilities and their families.

-The Commission to End Homelessness has implementation group and committees that focus on the subpopulations such as veteran, families, etc. With Coordinated Entry there is additional focus on creating the correct system/s for the County as well as the subpopulations and their diverse needs.
+The Continuum of Care Board has committees that focus on the subpopulations such as veteran, families, etc. With Coordinated Entry there is additional focus on creating the correct system/s for the

+County as well as the subpopulations and their diverse needs.

 Historically, the most difficult clients to house are the chronically homeless.
 Most chronically homeless people have a disability that requires significant and costly support.
 One program that is developing permanent housing units tied to supportive services is the Mental Health Services Act (MHSA) Housing Program.
-Orange County was allocated \$33 million to provide additional housing for the homeless mentally ill.
+Orange County was allocated \$33 million to provide housing for the homeless mentally ill, in addition to another \$25 million allocated to the Special Needs Housing Program that is also for the development of permanent supportive housing.
 In addition to the MHSA Housing Program, other housing and supportive services are provided through the MHSA Community Services and Supports component of the MHSA for clients enrolled in a Full Service Partnership Program.
 Clients of these programs must be seriously mentally ill adults or older adults or seriously mentally ill/seriously emotionally disturbed children and youth.
 The programs are client and family-driven and provide flexible resources that are tailored to each client's specific needs.
 Additionally, the County adopted an Affordable Housing Strategic Plan and allocated \$8 million in Federal HOME and local funds for the development of Permanent Supportive Housing for the homeless through a Notice of Funding Availability.